| |||||

 Cryptography allows communication to take place securely over a mobile network.

-Karsten Nohl, an expert cryptographer with Security Research Labs, has found a way to trick mobile phones into granting access to the de
+Karsten Nohl, an expert cryptographer with Security Research Labs, has found a way to trick mobile phones into granting access to the device's location, SMS functions and allow changes to a person's voicemail number.

 Nohl's research found that many SIMs use a weak encryption standard dating from the 1970s called DES (Data Encryption Standard), according to a preview posted on his company's blog.
 DES has long been considered a weak form of encryption, and many mobile operators have upgraded now to more secure forms.
 It is relatively easy to discover the private key used to sign content encrypted with DES.
 In its experiment, Security Research Labs sent a binary code over SMS to a device using a SIM with DES.

-wasn't properly cryptographically signed, it would not run on the device.
+Since the binary code wasn't properly cryptographically signed, it would not run on the device.
 But while rejecting the code, the phone's SIM makes a crucial mistake: it sends back over SMS an error code that carries its own encrypted 56-bit private key.

 Owing to DES' weakness, it is also possible to decrypt the private key using known cracking techniques.